 Sage Advocacy clg is governed by a constitution and a Board which is chaired by solicitor and former Law Reform Commissioner, Patricia Rickard-Clarke.
 A series of Board Committees oversees the work of the service.

 For Sage Advocacy to do the job that is expected of us we need to be independent of family, provider and systems interests.
 While our approach is to collaborate, where possible, we do also need to challenge, where necessary.
 We may also, from time to time, get our approach wrong simply because we are often last rather than first responders and situations are often quite complex by the time we are asked to become involved.

 We value feedback on our work and approach.
 Feedback, of all forms, is important to us.
-If you would like to bring something to our attention or make a complaint please email us at email@example.com or firstname.lastname@example.org.
-Where a complaint cannot appropriately be handled internally, or you are not satisfied with the outcome, an Independent Complaints Panel can be asked to review it.
+If you would like to bring something to our attention, send us a comment or make a complaint please email us at firstname.lastname@example.org or email@example.com.
+Where a complaint cannot appropriately be handled internally, or you are not satisfied with the outcome, an Independent Complaints Review Panel can be asked to review it.